Wednesday, December 30, 2020

 Rainy Intersection

-beads on phone wires slide fat to drip,
+fat beads on phone wires

-numb as the drool of an infant,
+numb as the drool of a monstrous Infant,

-it stares down with mock horror
+stares down with mock horror

-at the slanted trajectories:
+at the myriad slanted trajectories:

-a fizzle on a char of roads.
+nothing but fizzle on a char of roads.

-tires slice through with the polite manners
+tires slice through the ceaseless slaughter

-of dutiful butchers.
+with the polite manners of dutiful butchers.

 commuters,